amiya-pattnaik/node-any-jdbc/README.md

 });

 ```
 Note: You don't require to close the connection explicitly.
-It is being hndled by the `execute()` method.
+It is being handled by the `execute()` method.

 For more info on how to use xjdbc.jar, db connection string and example etc. please refer to the sample example under /config and /test/specs